 Termination due to Disability.
-If the executive's employment is terminated due to disability, then he is entitled to receive twelve months base salary.
+If the executive's employment is terminated due to disability, he is entitled to receive twelve months base salary in effect on the termination date.
 This amount will be reduced by any benefits payable under any disability plans provided by us pursuant to his employment agreement.

 Termination due to Death.
-In the event the executive's employment terminates due to death, then his estate is entitled to receive base salary payments for twelve months after termination.
+If the executive's employment terminates due to death, his estate is entitled to receive a lump sum payment equal to his base salary in effect on the date of his death plus any vacation pay accrued but unused.